Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Continue weight and blood pressure tracking

-Red flags requiring immediate medical attention:
+Red flags requiring immediate attention:

 • Signs of pancreatitis (severe upper abdominal pain radiating to back)